 ESG Integration In making investments and loans, we, taking each asset's characteristics into account, comprehensively evaluate the ESG initiatives of the investee and incorporate these into our decision-making process.
 Engagement and exercising shareholder voting rights We accurately grasp the conditions of investees to engage constructively with them.
 Our voting activities are based on our Policy on Exercise of Shareholder Voting Rights.
 When voting, we take into consideration non-financial information and information gained from dialogues with companies.
 ESG-themed and impact- oriented investments We implement themed and impact-oriented investments that take into consideration our priority initiative themes of ESG investments.
-Negative We adhere to negative screening criteria that excludes controversial and securely
+Negative screening We adhere to negative screening criteria that excludes controversial weapons and coal-fired power from project finance.